 - I Create your sacred space.
 Keep it clean and uplifting. - 2 The only bad meditation is the one you skip.
 Use the power of habit.
 A strong meditation habit will carry you forward with less effort. - 3 Decide on your meditation subject or goal and stick to it. - 4 Meditation is hard work.
 The more effort you give to it, the more results you get back from it.
 Meditate when it's not easy.
 That is when the most progress takes place. - 5 Learn to work past the obstacles of distraction. - 6 Nurture curiosity; make your innersearch engaging. - 7 Perfect your technique, but work equally hard to nurture the right spirit.
 It's the spirit/will that matters most. - 8 Move from each meditation to a positive external activity, and from a positive project into meditation.
-Let the external energies impel your seeking, and let your inner discoveries inform your outer life. - 9 Meditate in the morning before you read your e-mail, open the newspaper or turn on the TV. - 10 Become what you seek to experience.
-The quality of your meditations is a reflection of the state of your nerve system and the purity of your karmas. - II Keep working on yourself between meditations. - 12 Progress is cyclical, like a spiral.
+Let the external energies impel your seeking, and let your inner discoveries inform your outer life. - 9 Meditate in the morning before you read your email, answer phone messages or explore the Internet. - IO Become what you seek to experience.
+The quality of your meditations is a reflection of the state of your nerve system and the purity/clarity of your karmas. - II Keep working on yourself between meditations. - I2 Progress is cyclical, like a spiral.
 There are ups and downs, but the trajectory overall is always up.
-Enjoy the days when the wind is in your sails, and work on the other days extra hard. - 13 Keep expectations realistic and achievable. - 14 Write down your insights when they come, bringing them into words to impress the subconscious.
+Enjoy the days when the wind is in your sails, and work on the other days extra hard. - I3 Keep expectations realistic and achievable. - I4 Write down your insights when they come, bringing them into words to impress the subconscious.